 Dr. Boas is a Board Certified Pediatric Pulmonologist in private practice.
 He serves as the Medical Director of The Cystic Fibrosis Center of Chicago and also treats children and adolescents with a variety of other pulmonary disorders .
-Dr. Boas is an Associate Professor at Northwestern University Feinberg School of Medicine and is also actively involved in cystic fibrosis related clinical research.
+Dr. Boas is a Clinical Professor of Pediatrics at Northwestern University Feinberg School of Medicine and is also actively involved in cystic fibrosis related clinical research.
 He created The Cystic Fibrosis Institute in 2003 .

 Andrew Bredfield is the Business Director for a Fortune 100 construction and engineering company.
 He has an MBA from DePaul University.
 Mr. Bredfield is passionate in helping the patients and families of children and young adults with cystic fibrosis.